pandora-web-server/pandora-web-server/virtual-hosts-module/README.md

-# Virtual Hosts Module for Pingora
+# Virtual Hosts Module for Pandora Web Server

 This module simplifies dealing with virtual hosts.
 It wraps any handler implementing `module_utils::RequestFilter` and its configuration, allowing to supply a different